The Incredible Benefits of Eating an Avocado a Day

 Furthermore, if you have a high cholesterol level, look no further than avocados to help you manage your cholesterol.

-Avocado is rich in folic acids, which help reduce the risk of babies having birth defects.
+rich in folic acids, which help reduce the risk of babies having birth defects

 That is why this fruit is particularly suitable for pregnant women, a time when folic acid supplements are usually needed.